flutter/engine/tools/header_guard_check/README.md

 use this pattern, see [the Google C++ style guide](https://google.github.io/styleguide/cppguide.html#The__define_Guard).

 > [!IMPORTANT]
-> This is a prototype tool and is not yet integrated into the engine's CI, nor
+> This is a prototype tool and is not yet integrated into the engine's CI.
-> provides a way to fix the header guards automatically.

 ## Advanced usage